olimorris/neotest-phpunit/README.md

 ### Setting the root directory

 For Neotest adapters to work, they need to define a project root whereby the process of discovering tests can take place.
 By default, the adapter looks for a `composer.json`, `phpunit.xml` or `.gitignore` file.
-These can be added to with:
+These can be changed with:

 ```lua
 require("neotest-phpunit")({